utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-overview.md

 * Using the Postman GraphQL client

     Postman's GraphQL client enables you to easily explore schemas with introspection and quickly build [queries, mutations, and subscriptions](/docs/sending-requests/graphql/graphql-client-first-request/#about-graphql-request) to get the data you need.
-See [About the GraphQL client](/docs/sending-requests/graphql/graphql-client-overview/) to learn more.
+See [Manage GraphQL APIs using the Postman GraphQL client](/docs/sending-requests/graphql/graphql-client-overview/) to learn more.

 * Using the Postman HTTP request interface

     Postman's HTTP request interface supports sending GraphQL queries in the request body, using GraphQL variables, and introspection and importing GraphQL schemas.
-See [Using GraphQL requests with the HTTP request interface](/docs/sending-requests/graphql/graphql-http/) to learn more.
+See [Send GraphQL queries using the HTTP request interface](/docs/sending-requests/graphql/graphql-http/) to learn more.